 The Company believes the positions reflected on its income tax returns are correct and intends to vigorously oppose any proposed adjustments to its returns.
+The Company has filed a protest with the Appeals Division of the Internal Revenue Service.
+No payment is due with respect to these matters during the appeal process.
+Interest currently is accruing on the disputed amounts at a rate of 6%, with the rate adjusted quarterly based on rates published by the U.S. Treasury Department.
 If taxing authorities were to ultimately prevail in their assertion that the Company incurred a tax obligation prior to the exercise dates of these options and it was required to make such tax payments prior to 2009 or 2010, and if any necessary financing were not available to the Company, its liquidity could be adversely affected.

-11. SEGMENT INFORMATION
+12. SEGMENT INFORMATION

-The Company's significant business segments for the six months ended June 30, 2003 and 2002 were Liggett, Vector Tobacco and real estate.
+The Company's significant business segments for the nine months ended September 30, 2003 and 2002 were Liggett, Vector Tobacco and real estate.
 The Liggett segment consists of the manufacture and sale of conventional cigarettes and, for segment reporting purposes, includes the operations of Medallion acquired on April 1, 2002 (which operations are held for legal purposes as part of Vector Tobacco).
 The Vector Tobacco segment includes the development and marketing of low nicotine, nicotine-free and reduced carcinogen cigarette products and, for segment reporting purposes, excludes the operations of Medallion.

-Financial information for the Company's operations before taxes and minority interest for the three and six months ended June 30, 2003 and 2002 follows:
+Financial information for the Company's operations before taxes and minority interest for the three and nine months ended September 30, 2003 and 2002 follows: